Services

 You can also answer child behaviour questions which will provide you with guidance and resources for specific needs.
 Completing the questions may also help you describe your child’s behaviour and personality traits when you speak to others about their support needs.

 NICE Guidance for Attention Deficit Hyperactivity Disorder (ADHD) recommends that parents or carers should be offered a referral to group-based ADHD-focused support (this should not wait for a formal diagnosis of ADHD).
-In Gloucestershire this course if offered by Gloucestershire Health and Care Services, referral into this course needs to be made by a professional.
+In Gloucestershire this course is offered by Gloucestershire Health and Care NHS Foundation Trust (our organisation).
+Referrals for this course need to be made by a professional.

 About autism and ADHD assessments